Welcome To The Divide

 advance of our telling tale, may well ensure a fuller harvest of those fruitful

-truths which shine of a subtler splendor than those more brightly lumined by
+truths that shine of a subtler splendor than those more brightly lumined by

 this same self-enhaloed ink.
 Without elaborating on them so explicitly